 The Patient Voices Tool Kit, designed by our team at HDL, is made up of engaging activities that prompt core-users to express their needs, wants, and desires.

-The St. Paul’s Redevelopment Project presents an opportunity to reimagine the future of healthcare and the way healthcare services are delivered to optimize the patient, visitor and staff experience.
-Through the indicative design process, a concept for the new hospital was established; however, there remained an opportunity to further engage the community in identifying the needs of its core users and generating innovative concepts for the design of the entrance experience.
+The St. Paul’s Redevelopment Project presented an opportunity to reimagine the future of healthcare and the way healthcare services are delivered to optimize the patient, visitor and staff experience.
+Through the indicative design process, a concept for the new hospital was established; however, there remained an opportunity to further engage the community in identifying the needs of its core users and generating creative concepts for the design of the entrance experience.

 The Health Design Lab collaborated with the St. Paul’s Hospital redevelopment team on this project, to further explore and consider the patient and visitor experience upon entry into the new hospital.
 Titled “The First Five”, the focus of this project was on the first 5 minutes, the first 5 user needs and the first 5 actions upon entry.

 What will be the emotional state of people as they enter the facility and how can this be considered in the design of the space and services delivered?